Overlap Splines and Meshless Finite Difference Methods: Introduction

-In general, we concentrate on the simplest case of interpolatory overlap splines, and its applications to solving operator equations by collocation and discrete least squares methods.
+In this paper we mainly concentrate on the simplest case of "interpolatory" overlap splines, and their applications to solving operator equations by collocation and discrete least squares methods.
 Remarkably, it turns out that classical finite difference methods can be interpreted as collocation with overlap splines.

-However, even more interesting is the connection to modern meshless finite difference methods, in particular RBF-FD methods, that grow in popularity in recent years due to their true meshless and isogeometric nature and excellent performance in numerous numerical experiments.
+However, even more interesting is the connection to modern meshless finite difference methods, in particular RBF-FD methods \cite{FFprimer15}, that have grown in popularity in recent years due to their true meshless and isogeometric nature and excellent performance in numerous numerical experiments.
 This is where the absence of partitions plays a decisive role.
+We hope that recasting meshless finite difference methods in terms of overlap splines will contribute to developing theoretical justification of these methods.
+Note that our recent work \cite{D23} in fact makes use of an overlap spline construction in its proof of the error bound for a discrete least squares version of RBF-FD.
+On the other hand, we hope that the overlap spline perspective will help to develop new, improved versions of the meshless finite difference methods.

 The paper is organized as follows.
 In Section~\ref{os} we introduce overlap splines, address the dimension question and provide several examples, including discrete splines, multivariate polynomial and kernel based patches.
-Section~\ref{pum} briefly discusses the application of overlap splines to the direct approximation of functions, whereas Section~\ref{col} is devoted to the solution of operator equations and demonstrates how collocation and discrete least squares with overlap splines lead to several known versions of the meshless finite difference method, including the RBF-FD method and ist oversampled variants.
+Section~\ref{pum} briefly discusses the application of overlap splines to the direct approximation of functions, whereas Section~\ref{col} is devoted to the solution of operator equations and demonstrates how collocation and discrete least squares with overlap splines lead to several known versions of the meshless finite difference method, including the RBF-FD method and its oversampled variants.